 Each participant is carefully matched with a graduate Research Advisor based on shared STEM interests.
 Together, they work on a focused research project that may span areas such as biology, neuroscience, chemistry chemistry, computer science, engineering, mathematics, or physics.

-Research Advisors are hold advanced degrees in fields of STEM and are active members of a top 25 university lab, with a passion for mentoring and guiding young scientists.
+Research Advisors are hold advanced degrees in fields of STEM and are active members of a Top 50 university lab, with a passion for mentoring and guiding young scientists.

-Students in the research program meet with their Research Advisor twice per week, at a time that fits the students schedule, for one hour.
-During this time, the Research Advisor will introduce research concepts and engage in collaborative work and research with the student.
+Students in the research program meet with their Research Advisor weekly for one hour at a time that fits the students schedule.
+During this time, the Research Advisor will collaborate with and guide the student to achieve their research milestone.

-At the end of the program, all students will have authored an original research paper.
-The Research Advisor will work to submit this paper for publication in academic journals and for recognition at research symposiums local to your student.
+At the end of the program, students will have authored at 15+ page research paper answering their research question.
+The student will work with their research advisor to submit their paper for publication and for competition at symposiums.

 Program Format: